PGY2 Consultation-Liaison Psychiatry

 Residents will perform psychiatric consultations on patients hospitalized

-including for a primary
+different reasons, including for a primary medical reason after a suicide

-medical reason after a suicide attempt.
-Residents, under the guidance and
+attempt.
+Residents, under the guidance and direction of the psychiatry

-to ensure optimal
+case management to ensure optimal patient care.

 Resident consultations include the performance and documentation of a complete

-(emergency responders, friends, family, etc.).
+information from external sources (emergency responders, friends, family, etc.).

 Residents are required to carry a cell phone with a HIPAA-compliant texting

-be required to be in hospital from 7:00 am to 7:00 pm so that they may
+from 7:00 am to 7:00 pm so that they may address all consultations and

-and clinical situations as they appear.
+clinical situations as they appear.
 Faculty expect residents to return

-calls in a timely manner
+calls in a timely manner to address concerns regarding patients.

 Residents will attend the formal weekly didactic sessions, Grand Rounds,

-Morbidity and Mortality sessions.
+Journal Clubs, and Morbidity and Mortality sessions.

 Overall Goals and Objectives: